 At Moffitt Cancer Center, we take a multispecialty approach to cancer treatment.
 Before recommending a unilateral salpingo-oophorectomy or other form of ovarian cancer surgery, our talented tumor board thoroughly reviews all aspects of the patient’s case.
 Each patient’s treatment plan is developed based on input from this group of wide-ranging specialists, which includes gynecologic oncologists, pathologists, plastic surgeons, radiologists, radiation oncologists, reproductive endocrinologists and supportive care providers.
 As such, we provide each patient with the benefit of multiple expert opinions, all in a single location.

-To learn more about a unilateral salpingo-oophorectomy and other ovarian cancer treatment options available at Moffitt’s gynecological clinic, call 1-888-MOFFITT or schedule an appointment online.
+To learn more about a unilateral salpingo-oophorectomy and other ovarian cancer treatment options available at Moffitt’s gynecological clinic, call 1-888-663-3488 or schedule an appointment online.
 We do not require referrals.
+Virtual visits may also be available, depending on the type of appointment.